 What Constitutes Rehabilitation?

 Under the Employee Assistance Program recommendations, evaluators may specify the types of healthcare services you can receive.
-If these include substance abuse rehabilitation, these are the categories of what is considered formal treatment:
+If these include substance use disorder rehabilitation, these are the categories of what is considered formal treatment:

 - Inpatient treatment: This is a type of addiction rehab where patients will be within the healthcare facility to receive detox, treatment proper and aftercare recommendations.
 Inpatient treatment usually lasts for 30-90 days, requiring the patients to stay within the rehab center at that length of time to ensure better chances of recovery.